alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

       * Ten slots (five for seeds, five for crops)... wouldn't work with + max. total input config option
     * One slot on bottom for output hybrid seed
       * Or maybe a "trough" instead of a single slot, where all items go after hybrid process completes, success or failure.
+    * One slot on bottom-left for solar essence input
+      * **Fancy idea**: When solar essence is put in, visually place them nearby and show them expanding and glowing, before being absorbed by the machine.
+For each solar essence absorbed, increase the "glow" of the interface (I'm imagining glass tubes with green liquid running around the border/frame that will go from forest green to neon green).
+This should "grow" the blue/green progress bar to indiciate that the hybriding process has been sped up.

 #### Random ideas:
   * Ancient fruit is many genetic variations behind all crops, so hybriding with it is very difficult, but IS possible.
     * Maybe a 2nd storyline quest that unlocks this?
+  * Ultimate goal of genetically recreating the Genesis Seed, unlocking ability to grow Eden Fruit (new best crop - I'm imagining a golden apple).
+		  * Maybe by hybriding two different ancient fruit hybrids together, therefore making the eden fruit an AB-AC hybrid?
   * Purchase max. input amount upgrade from Demetrius
     * Maybe multiple tiers?
   * Goal to discover 25 (?) hybrids for Demetrius, tracked with the Hybrid Encyclopedia.